HotPatcher: A open source UE resource hot patching tool

 • The plugin’s uplugin.

-• The Shader Library generated during the Cook of the plugin resources.
+• The Shader Library generated during resource cooking in the plugin.

 • The plugin’s Config/ directory.